 It is important to inform law enforcement about any circumstances that could severely compromise the safety of a child or youth who is missing.
-These circumstances include anything that would fall in the definition of a high risk child, which includes the following:
+These circumstances include anything that would fall in the definition of a <a href="https://district.niclides.